Preocts/http_overeasy/README.md

 - `get_json` : `Optional[Dict[str, Any]]`
   - JSON decoded dict of response body
   - Note: will be `None` if response is not valid JSON

+## `ClientMocker` Object

+Used to patch the `HTTPClient` in unit tests.
+Add responses which are returned when CRUD methods are called.
+Suggested to use `unittest.mock.patch.object` to patch use of `HTTPClient` in tests.

+**Attributes**

+- `called` : `int`
+  - Number of times the mocker was called

+**Methods**

+- `is_empty` : `bool`
+  - True when all added responses have been used
+  - Note: Will be true if no responses have been added
+- `add_response` : `None`
+  - Add response to mock.
+Replayed in order added (FIFO)
+  - Args:
+    - response_body: Expect response from call
+    - response_headers: Response Header dict
+    - status: Staus code of response
+    - url: URL must match that of the call
+    - partial_url_allow: If true, url is matched against .startswith()